molgenis/1M-cells/README.md

   - statsmodels 0.12.2

-The steps and their respective directories are the following
+The steps and their respective directories are the following:

-  - The the alignment of the sequence data, to the the HG19 version of the reference human genome, using Cellranger: https://github.com/molgenis/1M-cells/tree/master/alignment
+  - The alignment of the sequence data, to the the HG19 version of the reference human genome, using Cellranger: https://github.com/molgenis/1M-cells/tree/master/alignment
   - Demultiplexing of the cells using Souporcell and sample assignment using Demuxlet: https://github.com/molgenis/1M-cells/tree/master/demultiplexing
   - Cellranger and demultiplexing output was loaded in Seurat, where quality control, cell normalization was performed: https://github.com/molgenis/1M-cells/tree/master/seurat_preprocess_samples
   - Cell type classification was performed using cluster annotations with marker genes: https://github.com/molgenis/1M-cells/tree/master/celltype-clustering